ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fritzdect/README.md

 * only a few color temperatures are accepted (mapped already be the API to valid ones)
 * only the predefined colors are valid combinations (getcolordefaults)

+## Write only on changes to the objects
+This is a new feature to write only the changes to the objects.
+It reduces the logging and might be useful.
+If it is activated, a different feedback must be present to the actual state.
+Introducing a hysteresis makes not really practicable:
+- if temperatures have a change, it is a change and the 0.5° step does not need a threshold
+- values which are increasing over time would need an absolut threshold and not in %
+- values scaled to 100 are transmitted in steps of 1, so a threshold of 1% is capturing the same steps otherwise it is more complex and individually to be parametrized.

 ## Known Adapter Limitations:
 * Not all FW-versions of fritz.box support all objects.